Eva Perón: European tour

 Eva also visited Switzerland during her European tour, a visit that has been viewed as the worst part of the trip.
 According to the book Evita: A Biography by John Barnes, while she travelled down a street with many people crowding her car, someone threw two stones and smashed the windshield.
 She threw her hands up in shock, but was not injured.
 Later, as she sat with the Foreign Minister, protesters threw tomatoes at her.
 The tomatoes hit the Foreign Minister and splattered on Eva's dress.
-After these two events, Eva had had enough and, concluding the two-month tour, returned to Argentina.
+After these two events, Eva decided to conclude the two-month tour and returned to Argentina.

 Members of the Peronist opposition speculated that the true purpose of the European tour was to deposit funds in a Swiss bank account, although the tour was not an unusual practice and "there are many more convenient and less conspicuous ways of depositing money in Swiss accounts than meeting the Swiss Foreign Minister and being shown around a watch factory".
 It was unlikely that a Swiss bank account existed.

 During her tour to Europe, Eva Perón was featured in a cover story for Time magazine.
 The cover's caption – "Eva Perón: Between two worlds, an Argentine rainbow" – was a reference to the name given to Eva's European tour, The Rainbow Tour.
 This was the only time in the periodical's history that a South American first lady appeared alone on its cover.
-(In 1951, Eva appeared again with Juan Perón.)
+(In 1951, Eva appeared again, but with Juan Perón.)
 The 1947 cover story was also the first publication to mention that Eva had been born out of wedlock.
 In retaliation, the periodical was banned from Argentina for several months.

 After returning to Argentina from Europe, Evita never again appeared in public with the complicated hairdos of her movie-star days.
-The brilliant gold color became more subdued in tone and even the style changed, her hair being pulled back severely into a heavy braided chignon.
-Her extravagant clothing became more refined after the tour.
-No longer did she wear the elaborate hats and form-fitting dresses of Argentine designers.
-Soon she adopted simpler and more fashionable Paris couture and became particularly attached to the fashions of Christian Dior and the jewels of Cartier.
+The bright blonde color she dyed her hair became more subdued in tone, and she began to style her hair pulled back into a heavy braided chignon.
+Her extravagant clothing became more refined after the tour, no longer wearing the elaborate hats and form-fitting dresses of Argentine designers.
+Instead, Eva adopted simpler and more fashionable Parisian couture, and became particularly attached to the fashions of Christian Dior and the jewelry of Cartier.
 In an attempt to cultivate a more serious political persona, Eva began to appear in public wearing conservative though stylish tailleurs (a business-like combination of skirts and jackets), which also were made by Dior and other Paris couture houses.